KangLiao929/DR-GAN/README.md

 ## Citation

-If our method is useful for your research, please consider citing:
+If our solution and open questions are useful for your research, please consider citing:

     @ARTICLE{liao2020drgan,
       author={Liao, Kang and Lin, Chunyu and Zhao, Yao and Gabbouj, Moncef},